Ayman Safadi

-Ayman Safadi (Arabic: أيمن الصفدي ʾayman aṣ-ṣafadī) (born 15 January 1962) is a Jordanian politician who serves as Deputy Prime Minister and Minister of Foreign Affairs.
+Ayman Safadi (Arabic: أيمن الصفدي ʾAyman Aṣ-ṣafadī; born 1st of December 1962) is a Jordanian politician who is Deputy Prime Minister and Minister of Foreign Affairs.

 Safadi is a member of the Jordanian Druze community.

 Biography

 Early life

 Safadi was born in Zarqa, Jordan, on 15 January 1962.
 He holds a BA in English literature from Yarmouk University, and an MA in international journalism from Baylor University which he earned in 1992.

 Journalism

 He used to write in The Jordan Times.
-He has also served as CEO of Abu Dhabi Media Company, Director General of Jordan Radio and Television Corporation, editor-in-chief and columnist for the Al-Ghad daily newspaper, and editor-in-chief of The Jordan Times.
+He was CEO of Abu Dhabi Media Company, Director General of Jordan Radio and Television Corporation, editor-in-chief and columnist for the Al-Ghad daily newspaper, and editor-in-chief of The Jordan Times.

 In 2015, Safadi was appointed as a member of the board of directors of the Al-Mamlaka TV channel.

 He founded in 2014 and is the Chief Executive Officer of Path Arabia, a political and communication strategy company and consultancy that operates out of Abu Dhabi.
 It focuses on the Middle East.